coderkage/coderkage/README.md

 - 👋 Hi, I’m @coderkage
 - 👀 I’m interested in coding, literature and different kinds of art
 - 🌱 I’m currently learning c and python
-- 💞️ I’m looking to collaborate on any kind of new and innovative things
+- 💞️ I’m looking to collaborate on any kind of new and innovative projects and ideas.
 - 📫 How to reach me -- mail - deeppatel03.com@gmail.com

 <!---